ga-wdi-remote/js-dom-hw-counters/README.md

 creating new HTML, modifying existing HTML code, etc. Finally, `AppController` sits on top of the rest of the application, acting like the air traffic controller or traffic cop; when new events occur, `AppController` responds and moves relevant data from one place to another within the program.
+A more detailed set of specifications can be found in the `spec` directory.

 In order to make all of this work, you will need to complete two named functions:
 `incrementCounter` and `addNewCounter`.